lkcampbell/brackets-fortune/README.md

 MIT-licensed -- see `main.js` for details.

 ### Compatibility
-Brackets Sprint 23 or later.
+Tested on Brackets Sprint 23 and later, Windows 7.